NomadicWeb/next.skatepal.co.uk/README.md

     - organise team filters
     - Add Timmy and Sams face in team
   - Implement translations
   - Remove Google API calls from the head.
-Only load on project page
+Only load on project page (Martin)
   - Sort out what to do with the Contact page clusterfuck (james sucks)